 - Energy Efficiency at the University of Queensland 2013 (Opens in a new window)

 - Department of Industry and Science

 This case study describes how the University of Queensland reduced its energy consumption at its St Lucia campus by integrating energy management into their governance structures and improving its energy data analysis and systems.

 - Case Studies in Systems Optimisation 2013 (Opens in a new window)

 - Department of Industry

 - PDF 2.5 MB

 This document includes case studies of three companies that have applied a systems optimisation approach to their business to improve their energy productivity.
 The companies profiled are Simplot, AngloGold Ashanti and Worsley Alumina.
 The case studies demonstrate how systems optimisation can be used to improve energy efficiency and productivity in a wide range of industrial applications.

-This guide was developed as part of the EEO Program and provides examples and guidance for conducting a rigorous energy efficiency assessment.
+This guide provides examples of a rigorous energy efficiency assessment.
 It includes techniques to use energy data to aid understanding of energy usage as well as guidance on investing in sub-metering.